 - Her damage is consistently available: not limited by mana and cooldown on Q is low.
 This means you can kill two or three champions in succession (see video!)

 - Takes objectives very fast

-- She is an insanely good duellist, she can 1 v 1 anyone
+- She is a good duellist, she can 1 v 1 anyone

 - She counters most other junglers, for jungle dominance